Sara John, Executive Director

 After serving as IFCLA's Board President, Sara John transitioned into her role as Program Coordinator in the summer of 2016.
-Sara has been with the organization for over 10 years, since she was a student at Saint Louis University where she received a Bachelor's degree in Spanish and International Studies.
+In January 2018, the Board of Directors appointed her as Executive Director as part of the organizational restructuring that resulted from internal strategic planning efforts.
+Sara has been with IFCLA for over 10 years, since she was a student at Saint Louis University, where she received a Bachelor's degree in Spanish and International Studies.
 She continued her studies at the University of Arizona, where she earned a Master of Arts degree in Latin American Studies with an emphasis on the US-Mexico Border.
 Sara's graduate research centered on migrants that disappear in their journey to the US, and she has lived in and traveled throughout Southern Mexico.
 Sara has extensive professional background working for migration justice and speaks fluent Spanish.
-Frequently, her 2-year-old son, Alexander, participations in actions as one of our youngest activists!
+Frequently, her 3-year-old son, Alexander, participates in actions as one of our youngest activists!

 Lindsey Faust, Accompaniment Coordinator and Loretto Volunteer